heiner/dylaniki/World_Gone_Wrong_(Album).md

 adding something in the process, but at the cost of blurring the person at the other end.

-But on <em>World Gone Wrong</em> I can hear him.
-I hear all that which
-<em>fleshes out</em> the message, i.e. makes it appear <em>in the
-flesh</em>, as a human expression and not just as a stick figure.
+But on *World Gone Wrong* I can hear him.
+I hear all that which *fleshes out* the message, i.e. makes it appear *in the flesh*, as a human expression and not just as a stick figure.

-This would not have been possible had Dylan not been a great, natural guitar player: technically speaking, <em>World Gone Wrong</em> is Dylan's greatest achievement as a guitarist since <em>Freewheelin'</em>.
+This would not have been possible had Dylan not been a great, natural guitar player: technically speaking, *World Gone Wrong* is Dylan's greatest achievement as a guitarist since *Freewheelin'*.
 Worth pointing out is the consistent technique of picking out the melody line or fragments of it on the bass strings and strum on in the higher strings as if nothing special was happening.
 Two Soldiers is the